How to become a pharmacy technician

 - an apprenticeship

-You can also train to be a pharmacy technician through an apprenticeship in the armed forces.
+You can also train to be a pharmacy technician through an apprenticeship with the NHS or the armed forces.

 You'll usually need: